Full cost model

 - Direct costs typically include direct salaries and project costs for special equipment and special premises, travel expenses and other relevant research costs (that can be directly allocated), for example chemicals or services purchased.

-- The coefficient for indirect employee costs is calculated as a percentage of the amount of direct wages allocated to the calculation item.
+- The coefficient for indirect employee costs is calculated as a percentage of the sum of direct wages allocated to the calculation item.
 In practice, the coefficient means that the indirect employee costs are allocated as averages.
 When calculating the average coefficient for indirect employee costs, the holiday pay and holiday bonus are allocated as indirect costs on an accrual basis based on the holiday earned (not taken) during the project.

 - Overheads are allocated to the final cost objects with an overheads percentage calculated as a percentage of the total sum of the salaries and indirect employee costs for effective working hours.
 Part of the overheads is distributed between all tasks of the organisation.
 If the organisation’s cost structures in different task components essentially differ from each other, the overheads percentage must be calculated separately for each task.
 According to the matching principle, the costs arising in one single result area (e.g. education) must be allocated exclusively to that area.